pygfx/pygfx/docs/blending.rst

 component in an RGBA color, e.g. in a color property or in a colormap.
 But it can also be an explicit value, e.g. ``material.opacity``.

-Although they are commonly used to represent transparency, this is not always the case.
-E.g. they can be used as the reference value in alpha testing, or as a weight in weighted blending.
+Although alpha values are commonly used to represent transparency, this is not always the case; they can e.g. be used as the reference value in alpha testing.

 In any case, the alpha value represents a weight for how the object is combined with other objects, and it's applicance depends on ``material.alpha_mode``.